AmritpalSingh227/SlotMachine/README.md

 MegaP.py is a slot machine without GUI

-MegaGUI.py is a slot machine with GUI
+MegaGUI.py is a slot machine with GUI and pyttsx3